How To Name Anything

 3. Develop a solution to help them overcome those fears and achieve their desires.

-Ideally, this is the thing that you’re trying to name.
+This is the thing you’re trying to name.

 This is your product, or service, or business.